shaldengeki/seinmastudios.com/content/posts/2024-predictions.md

   - Announces GPT-5: 90%
   - Releases GPT-5 for consumer use: 80%
   - Gets a new CEO: 50%
-- We achieve AGI: 10%
+- We achieve AGI: 5%
 - Alphabet, Amazon, or Apple are forced via lawsuit to spin off at least one company: 25%
 - At least one company offers widely-available self-driving cars: 30%
 - Tesla stops selling a product named "Full Self-Driving": 40%
 - Twitter files for bankruptcy: 70%
-- Amazon, Google, Apple, or Steam accept Bitcoin: 10%
+- Amazon, Google, Apple, or Steam accept Bitcoin: 5%

-# Culture

--